lucasrqt/lucasrqt.github.io/_pages/about.md

 ## Additional Activities

-I am also the co-founder and secretary of the **Café!** association, which serves Ph.D. students, post-docs, research engineers, and interns at the IRISA laboratory.
+I am also the co-founder and secretary of the [**Café!** association](https://asso-cafe.github.io), which serves Ph.D. students, post-docs, research engineers, and interns at the IRISA laboratory.

-Aside my associative engagements, I like rowing, running, and playing music with friends !
+Aside my associative engagements, I like rowing, running, and playing the guitar.